 Frequently asked questions.

-We have a brand new library!
+We have a new library!
 Why would I need to donate?

 The Norwell Public Library comprises only 1% of the annual Town of Norwell budget.
 This covers all the library’s operations.
-With the failure of the recent override, that budget will decrease by roughly 9%, meaning:
+With the failure of the recent override, that budget was decreased by roughly 9.5%, meaning:

 • no more Sunday hours